rajandeepsingh13/AfRo-Ideathon/README.md

 AfRo is an augmented reality app/game which was created during the MMA Ideathon hackathon with the goal to incentivize the use of a mosquito repellent.

+AfRo was in the top 3 hacks for Godrej's Problem Statement at the Ideathon and lead to my team being invited to the MMA Forum Mumbai, 2018 to present it.

 The product was made on Unity 2018.2 and Vuforia.

 # Key Features